sica42/CallOfElements/Readme.md

 There is also one predefined set for each class that is automatically activated in pvp when you target a hostile player of the corresponding class.

+# Commands

+`/coe` or `/coe config` - Shows the configuration dialog `/coe list` or `/coe help` - Shows list of all commands `/coe nextset` - Switches to the next custom totem set or the default set `/coe priorset` - Switches to the prior custom totem set or the default set `/coe set <name>` - Switches to set with the specified name. <name> is case-sensitive `/coe restartset` - Next time you throw the active set, it recasts all totems `/coe reset` - Resets all timers and the active set `/coe resetframes` - Returns all element bars to the screen center `/coe resetordering` - Resets the ordering of your totem bars `/coe reload` - Reloads all totems and sets

+The following commands only work as macros dragged to your action bars:
+`/coe throwset <name?>`- Throws the active totem set or named set if specificed `/coe forcethrowset <name?>` - Will refresh existing totems regardless of settings `/coe advised` - Throws the next advised totem

 # Basic install instructions